-Maritime Safety Information (MSI) is navigational and meteorological warnings, meteorological forecasts and other urgent safety-related messages broadcast to ships NGA is the NAVAREA IV and XII Coordinator and promulgates warnings via Inmarsat's SafetyNET II service.
-It is currently in the "on trial" phase for promulgating warnings via the Iridium Safetycast service.
+Maritime Safety Information (MSI) is navigational and meteorological warnings, meteorological forecasts and other urgent safety-related messages broadcast to ships.
+NGA is the NAVAREA IV and XII Coordinator and promulgates warnings via Inmarsat's SafetyNET II service and Iridium's Safetycast service.
 The USCG promulgates coastal warnings for the United States via NAVTEX.
-The USCG operates a NAVTEX station located in Guam, in NAVAREA XI.
-That station continues to broadcast on its back up frequency of 4209.5 kHz after its 518 kHz transmitter became not operational in July 2018.
-It remains unknown when the USCG will repair the 518 kHz antenna.
+The USCG operates one NAVTEX station in NAVAREA XI, which is located in Guam.
+That station continues to broadcast on 4209.5 kHz because its 518 kHz transmission capability remains out of service.
+USCG has no current plans to repair the 518 kHz antenna.